amazingrv/react-starter-express/README.md

 - browserlist support with autoprefixer using postcss
 - babel-preset-env, Core-JS 3 Polyfills and other most used babel plugins
 - webpack asset modules for svg, font and images etc.
-- support for sass preprocessor and css 3, optimized for development and prod builds
+- support for css 3, optimized for development and prod builds
 - webpack tree-shaking with lodash and moment lib optimizations
 - prod build with minimum size using terser, css optimizer and html minify